Cortisol: Amino acid

 Cortisol raises the free amino acids in the serum by inhibiting collagen formation, decreasing amino acid uptake by muscle, and inhibiting protein synthesis.
 Cortisol (as opticortinol) may inversely inhibit IgA precursor cells in the intestines of calves.
 Cortisol also inhibits IgA in serum, as it does IgM; however, it is not shown to inhibit IgE.

 Electrolyte balance

-Cortisol decreases glomerular filtration rate, and renal plasma flow from the kidneys thus increasing phosphate excretion, as well as increasing sodium and water retention and potassium excretion by acting on mineralocorticoid receptors.
+Cortisol increases glomerular filtration rate, and renal plasma flow from the kidneys thus increasing phosphate excretion, as well as increasing sodium and water retention and potassium excretion by acting on mineralocorticoid receptors.
 It also increases sodium and water absorption and potassium excretion in the intestines.

 Sodium

 Cortisol promotes sodium absorption through the small intestine of mammals.
 Sodium depletion, however, does not affect cortisol levels so cortisol cannot be used to regulate serum sodium.
 Cortisol's original purpose may have been sodium transport.
 This hypothesis is supported by the fact that freshwater fish use cortisol to stimulate sodium inward, while saltwater fish have a cortisol-based system for expelling excess sodium.